iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote user myuser
   ```

-- `password` - a password to use to use when accessing a remote.
+- `password` - a password or custom header value to use to use when accessing a
+  remote.

   ```dvc
   $ dvc remote modify myremote --local password mypassword
   ```

   > Note that the specified password will be inserted into the `.dvc/config`
   > file.
-Therefore, it is recommened to add the password string with the
+Therefore, it is recommended to add the password string with the
   > `--local` option, enforcing it to be written to a Git-ignored config file
   > (or to use the `ask_password` option instead).

-- `ask_password` - ask for a password to use when accessing a remote.
+- `ask_password` - ask for a password or custom header value to use when
+  accessing a remote.

   ```dvc
   $ dvc remote modify myremote ask_password true